New · Self-Serve Not ready for a fractional COO? Build the system yourself.The SOP Suite is live →

 How fast can you start?

-I take two outside clients at a time, so it depends on the calendar.
+It depends on the calendar and when my next engagement slot opens.
 Diagnostics typically start within two weeks of the discovery call.
-Full engagements (Foundations / Optimization / Visibility / Scale) start within four to six weeks, sometimes sooner.
+Full fractional COO engagements start within four to six weeks, sometimes sooner.
+I keep a limited number of concurrent engagements so each gets real depth.
 If timing is tight, we'll talk on the call.

 What if I need ongoing help after the project?